-REACH in its Article 2, paragraph 3, states that “Member States may allow for exemptions from REACH Regulation in specific cases for certain substances, on their own, in a mixture or in an article, where necessary in the interests of defence”.
+REACH in its Article 2, paragraph 3, states that EU countries may allow for exemptions from REACH Regulation in specific cases for certain substances, on their own, in a mixture or in an article, where necessary in the interests of defence.

-The Ministries of Defence of the Member States coordinated by the European Defence Agency (EDA) have developed a Code of Conduct on REACH Defence exemption and associated technical framework that is of relevance for companies that want to benefit from such exemption.
+The Ministries of Defence of the EU countries coordinated by the European Defence Agency (EDA) have developed a code of conduct on REACH defence exemption and associated technical framework that is of relevance for companies that want to benefit from such exemption.

 A number of guidance documents can be found on the ECHA website.
 They aim to support industry and authorities in fulfilling their obligations under REACH and to assist in its implementation.